dojo/dojo.io/README.md

 [![Build Status](https://travis-ci.org/dojo/dojo.io.svg?branch=master)](https://travis-ci.org/dojo/dojo.io)

-This repository is the source of the [dojo.io](https://dojo.io/) website, including the documentation, tutorials, cookbook and the blog.
+This repository is the source of the [dojo.io](https://dojo.io/) website, including the documentation, tutorials, and the blog.

 Published to GitHub Pages and [Dojo.io](http://dojo.io).

 ## Quick Start to run the Dojo.io website locally

-1. `npm install grunt-cli -g`
 1. `npm install`
+1. `npm run build`
-1. `grunt`
+1. `npm run serve`
-1. `grunt webserv`
 1. open [http://localhost:8888](localhost:8888)

 ## Development

-To have hexo regenerate when files change run:
+To have hexo and the docviewer rebuild when files change:

-1. `grunt hexo --watch`
+1. `npm run watch`

 ## Adding Content